“He who searches for evil, must first look at his own reflection.” -Confucious

 The wording from my wife was an eye-opener for me.

-Fortunately, she also advised me not to get negative first but to accept the reality, accept the present situation, listen to people with open full ears, and speak.
+Fortunately, she also advised me not to bring negative first but to accept the reality, accept the present situation, be more comfortable with surroundings, listen to people with full open ears, and speak.

-She advised that If I express my negative feelings first, I have a problem with people, especially, I have a listening problem with some sort of dissatisfaction associated with me.
+She advised that If I express my negative sides first, I have a problem with people and whole mindset, especially, I have a listening problem with some sort of dissatisfaction associated with me.

 I couldn’t sleep that night, the curtain of my life fell off completely not by some outsiders but by my own people.